rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > combined with some cohort analysis can tell us about how particular subsections
 > of the community prefer to learn.

-### How much do you agree with the following statements

-Type: matrix

-Statements:

-- Rust provides a real benefit over other programming languages
-- Rust is complicated to use
-- Rust is complicated to learn
-- Rust is risky to use in production
-- Rust makes me more productive
-- Rust is fun to use

-Rating:

-- Strongly agree
-- Agree
-- Neither agree nor disagree
-- Disagree
-- Strongly disagree

-> **justification**
->
-> There are several "truisms" about Rust that we'd like to get perspective on how true these are for users of Rust.
->
-> Note that answers here can be subject to survivorship bias and so extra care should be taken with interpreting results.

-### In your opinion, how do you find the following aspects of Rust?

-Type: matrix

-Aspects:

-- Compile times
-- Binary size
-- Disk space (e.g., the size of `target` folder)
-- Bugs in the compiler (i.e., ICEs a.k.a. internal compiler errors, miscompilations, etc.)
-- Compilation error messages
-- IDE experience
-- Available tools and support
-- Async programming
-- GUI development
-- Rust language and standard library documentation

-Options:

-- Great
-- Good enough
-- Could be better
-- Seriously lacking

-> **justification**
->
-> This question gathers data on the communities perceptions of certain aspects of Rust at this point in time.

-### In your opinion, have the following aspects of Rust gotten better or worse over the past year?

-Type: matrix

-Aspects:

-REPEAT

-Options:

-- Much better
-- Better
-- Remained the same
-- Worse
-- Much Worse
-- Unsure

-> **justification**
->
-> This question gathers data on the communities perceptions of certain aspects of Rust over the last year.

-### Please rate how much you agree with the following statements on Rust stability.

-Type: matrix

-Statements:

-- I can upgrade the *stable* compiler version without fear of my code failing to compile.
-- I can upgrade the *nightly* compiler version without fear of my code failing to compile.
-- I can upgrade the *stable* compiler version without fear of my code taking longer to compile.
-- I can upgrade the *nightly* compiler version without fear of my code taking longer to compile.
-- Upgrading to a new *stable* compiler version requires either no changes or extremely small & easy changes to my code.
-- Upgrading to a new *nightly* compiler version requires either no changes or extremely small & easy changes to my code.

-Rating:

-- Strongly agree
-- Agree
-- Neither agree nor disagree
-- Disagree
-- Strongly disagree
-- No opinion

-> **justification**
->
-> When want to get an impression of how stable the compiler *feels*.
-Impressions are more important than hard numbers as
-> not all users define stability in the same way the compiler does.
-For example, experiencing compiler performance regressions
-> in a new version of the compiler isn't breaking official stability guarantees but it can feel just as painful as an
-> actual breaking change.

 ## Rust at work

 > This section is largely in service of the [contexts](./design/contexts.md) design document.